 Accreditation standards, policies, and procedures

-2008 Standards for Accreditation and Accreditation Process, Policies, and Procedures.
+2008 and 2015 Standards for Accreditation and Accreditation Process, Policies, and Procedures.
 Includes Excel spreadsheet of the Standards with numbered paragraphs and space for notes.

 Overview of the comprehensive review process

-Section I.24, Accreditation Process, Policies and Procedures (AP3), third edition.
+Section II.1, Accreditation Process, Policies and Procedures (AP3), fourth edition.
 Includes a timeline of the two-year comprehensive review process.

-Section II of the Accreditation Process, Policies and Procedures (AP3), third edition
+Section II of the Accreditation Process, Policies and Procedures (AP3), fourth edition

 Plan for the Program Presentation example (PDF)

 This Plan is presented only as an example, not as a template.
-The Plan for the Program Presentation is due 12 months before the visit.
-Information on the Plan can be found in Section II.4, Accreditation Process, Policies and Procedures (AP3), third edition.
+The Plan for the Self-Study is due 12 months before the visit.
+Information on the Plan can be found in Section II.5, Accreditation Process, Policies and Procedures (AP3), fourth edition.